 Retrocorporeal arterial network

 Another view of cervical radiculomedullary artery (of Lazorthes) arising from inferior vertebral (C6 segment).
+This kind of dominant supply is seen less frequently for the cervical spinal cord than it is for the thoracolumbar enlargement in case of the artery of Adamkiewicz.

 A, B – Frontal and C — lateral stereo pair projection digital subtraction and native angiographic views of right vertebral artery injection, visualizing a dominant cervical radiculomedullary artery (P, artery of Lazores) and the anterior spinal artery (Q), anastomosing with its basilar homolog (long white arrowhead).
 Very faint posterior spinal artery (T) is best seen in stereo, as well as the lateral spinal artery (short white arrow).

 Deep Cervical origin of the radiculomedullary artery — second most common after the vert.
-At our institution, all cases of posterior fossa subarachnoid hemorrhage with no intracranial cause REQUIRE indentification of the anterior spinal artery, as in ~10% of cases (in-house experience) the pathology turns out to be in the cervical spine.
+At our institution, all cases of posterior fossa subarachnoid hemorrhage with no intracranial cause REQUIRE identification of the anterior spinal artery, as in ~10% of cases (in-house experience) the pathology turns out to be in the cervical spine.

 Anterior spinal artery (Q) origin from deep cervical artery, P= radiculomedullary artery; notice collateral opacification of the vertebral artery (long white arrow) via the C2 segmental artery (short white arrow).